OSVTAC/project-recommendations/pages/recommendations.md

 #### 5.2.4.
 Deployment Strategies

-The components listed above can be deployed and used in conjunction with a non-open-source interim system even before a full open-source voting system is ready.
+The components listed above can be deployed and used in conjunction with a non-open source interim system even before a full open source voting system is ready.
 This section provides more details about how this could be done.

-For example, an open-source results reporter could be used to report the election results of the non-open-source interim system.
+For example, an open source results reporter could be used to report the election results of the non-open source interim system.
 It would simply need to take in the aggregate, numeric results from the interim system.
 The output would not need to interact with the interim system.

-Similarly, an open-source vote totaler could be used to compute the numeric results of an election run with the interim system.
+Similarly, an open source vote totaler could be used to compute the numeric results of an election run with the interim system.
 It would only require taking in the non-aggregated numeric results from the interim system, and then feeding the aggregate results into the results reporter.